Empathetic Arizona Consumer Attorneys who ALWAYS put Clients FIRST

 What if there is only a small cash compensation settlement offer made out of court and I don't want to go any further with my case?

 If there is only a small Cash Compensation offer made out of court we will cut our fees if necessary under our FAIR FEE GUARANTEE and split the offer in half with you if you do not want to go to court.
 Our policy is to NEVER get paid more than our clients for out of court representation, EVER!

 Why should I retain your Law Firm over other Firms?

 By choosing us, you benefit from having your case handled by experienced Lemon Law attorneys who specialize in Lemon Law and breach of warranty matters as well as protecting consumers' rights.
 You will also work with a law firm which focuses its entire practice on Lemon Law and breach of warranty cases.
 We manage your case with expertise and without undue delay, always focusing on a positive attorney/client-relations experience.
 We also are one of the only Firms that has a policy of taking client calls immediately if we are available when you call, and returning all calls within one business day if we are on another call or handling a court matter when called.
-We are also one of the only Firms that guarantees NEVER to be paid more than you for any out of court settlement and to NEVER EVER charge you under any circumstance for out of court representation with our FAIR FEE GUARANTEE.
+We are also one of the only Firms that guarantees NEVER to be paid more than you for any out of court settlement and to NEVER EVER charge you out of pocket under any circumstance for out of court representation with our FAIR FEE GUARANTEE.
 Finally, our many satisfied clients will tell you themselves about their representation experience with us.

 I've heard negative things about attorneys.
 How do I know you can be trusted?